top of page

 When it rains, pet waste that has been left on the ground washes into storm drains and washes into our arroyos and rivers.
 The waste, along with the other harmful bacteria, reduce our water quality and can lead to designations by the EPA as an impaired waterways.

-Thinking about building an addition, a shed, a garage or a driveway?
 Check out the Santa Fe Code Section 14-8.2(E) for minimum stormwater management standards for building permits for minor development!